patelte8/vanDANA/README.md

 ## License

-vanDANA is licensed under the GNU GPL, version 3 or any later version. vanDANA is Copyright (2022) by the authors.
+vanDANA (all versions) is licensed under the GNU GPL and is Copyright (2022) by the authors.

 ## Authors